menganha/pyblog/README.md

     pyblog build

-All the contents of the website are under the folder `public`.
-You can upload these files to any server of your liking.
+All the contents of the website are built under the folder `public`.
+You can upload these files to any hosting service of your liking.
 If you wish to check how the site will look you can use the command

     pyblog test